CZ-NIC/mininterface/docs/Argparse-caveats.md

+# Argparse caveats

-Be aware that in contrast to the argparse:
+Be aware that, in contrast to argparse:

-* When storing multiple `store_const` action to the same `dest`, order does not matter.
+* When storing multiple `store_const` actions to the same `dest`, the order does not matter.
-* When using positional arguments before the subcommands, the order changes
+* When using positional arguments before the subcommands, the order changes.

 Argparse: